 Continue reading “Nontoxic Deodorant”

 I’m really passionate about eating real food.
-I believe (and feel my best) when I eat fresh, real foods in the purest forms and minimize the amount of processed foods that I’m consuming.
-In my opinion, we don’t need all of those additives found in many processed foods today and its not doing our digestion any favors.
+I feel my best when I eat fresh, real foods and minimize my consumption of processed foods.
 For the past several months, I’ve started to make my own almond milk.
 Making your own almond milk is super easy and only requires two ingredients- almonds and milk.
-It is super simple and devoid of any thickeners and preservatives found in many store bought almond milks.
+It is very simple and devoid of any thickeners and preservatives found in many store bought almond milks.
 I wrote an entire blog post on making your own almond milk and the benefits linked here.

 I recently posted about homemade almond milk and all of the benefits to making your own almond.
 If you missed it, check it out at the link here.

 So you travel for work?
 So do I. In fact, I get on an airplane twice a week, every week.
 I know the NYC terminals like the back of my hand.
-I frequent so often that the barista at Starbucks is convinced that I work there.
+I frequent so often that the barista at Starbucks is convinced that I work at the airport.
 I change time zones on a weekly basis.
 I am a Management Consultant.

 I’m not a vegan, but I lean towards the plant-based side of the spectrum.
-My favorite type of quick food places are raw vegan/ juice bar type places.
-When I first started my job as a Management Consultant, I was disappointed that traveling every week for work meant that I would have to largely give up cooking, but then got over this quickly when I started researching all of the raw vegan juice bar esq places in my first city of work travel.
+My favorite type of fast-casual food places are raw vegan/ juice bar type places.
+When I first started my job as a Management Consultant, I was disappointed that traveling every week for work meant that I would have to largely give up cooking.
+However, I quickly got over this when I began researching the raw vegan juice bar type places in my first city of work travel.

 I got into the daily routine of eating “healthy” vegan food for every meal.
-At first it was great.
+At first, it was great.
 I was trying all new kinds of vegan meals, getting great recipe ideas to cook at home, and eating delicious plant-based sweets that would require me so much more effort for me to make at home.
 I was ecstatic, until I started not to feel well anymore.
 I started gaining weight.
 I felt super full but was still hungry at the same time.
 I was lethargic.
 I was off.
 I wanted to get back to feeling good so I knew I had to make a change.
 But I wasn’t quite sure where I went wrong?
 I was eating at the most seemingly healthy types of restaurants I knew.
 Shouldn’t I be feeling great?
 I took a step back and made a few observations at what I was eating.
 These learnings have helped me flag certain items on the menu and have enabled me to order more wisely.Continue reading “Four Watch-outs When Eating at Vegan Restaurants”

 I have a HUGE sweet tooth, but recently I have been making a conscious effort to avoid added sugars to my foods.
 I haven’t gotten to 100% no added sugar to my diet, but I’m not quite sure that’s my goal.
 I try to avoid extremes because they mostly end up not being sustainable.
 My goal is to actively recognize an added sugar as an added sugar- whether it’s maple syrup, honey, coconut sugar, etc. it doesn’t matter what type it is.
 It doesn’t matter if it’s organic sugar.